≡ Menu

 Have you experienced a life trauma?

 When I say the word trauma you may imagine something drastic or extreme such as an accident, violence, or a natural disaster… In fact, trauma simply means a “wound, injury or shock”.
-A traumatic event could be something large or small – what makes it traumatic is how you experience it.
-The same event could be experienced by two different people and only experienced as traumatic by one of them.
-Along with predictable traumas such as an accident, violence, or natural disaster, traumatic events could include the death of a loved one, childbirth, abuse or neglect, robbery, and even witnessing or supporting someone else in their trauma.
+A traumatic event could be something large or small.
+Along with predictable traumas such as an accident, violence, or natural disaster, traumatic events could also include the death of a loved one, childbirth, abuse or neglect, robbery, and even witnessing or supporting someone else in their trauma.

 Yes, I would like to schedule my initial consultation.